Google-Health/imaging-research/cxr-foundation/README.md

 *   Google monitors daily query volume and aggregates on a per-user and per-organization basis.
 Access can be revoked if a user or organization exceeds a reasonable query volume.
 *   If you consented to follow-up, Google may reach out for feedback.
 *   Please use the following reference for any published work:
-    *   Sellergren A, Chen C, et al. Simplified Transfer Learning for Chest Radiography Models Using Less Data.
+    *   Sellergren AB, Chen C, Nabulsi Z, Li Y, Maschinot A, Sarna A, Huang J, Lau C, Kalidindi SR, Etemadi M, Garcia-Vicente F, Melnick D, Liu Y, Eswaran K, Tse D, Beladia N, Krishnan D, Shetty S. Simplified Transfer Learning for Chest Radiography Models Using Less Data.
 Radiology.
-2022.
+2022 Nov;305(2):454-465. doi: 10.1148/radiol.212482.
+Epub 2022 Jul 19.
+PMID: 35852426.

 ## Contributing